-Lectures occur each month from January through May.
+Lectures occur each month from January through May/June.
 Lectures take place in the History Center’s John Williams Classroom.
 Seating for lectures are limited.
 Complimentary refreshments are provided.
 Lectures are FREE, but donations are gladly accepted.

 The lecture series includes FREE programs presented by experts on a variety of topics.
 Typically, lectures are about one hour, and include some face-to-face time with acclaimed authors, professors, and researchers on historical, artistic, and cultural topics.
-The 2017 Lecture Series has been sponsored by Martin Hospitality.

 Poetry Reading with Cliff Taylor – Thursday, February 15, 2024 at 4pm